crontab’s @reboot only works for root?

 What security risk is posed by not requiring this to have root privileges?
 The GUI provides a way for any user to shut off or restart, so why do the terminal commands need to be run as root?

 I’ve got node.js and pm2 installed on a Pi (Raspbian).
-PM2 was configured to start via pm2 startup
+PM2 was configured to start via pm2 startup and the init scripts it creates.
+Sometimes when I reboot, shutdown hangs for a few minutes on:

 Is there a command I can type in a terminal that will tell me the last time a machine was rebooted?